arcalot/arcalot.github.io/docs/arcaflow/plugins/python/first.md

 Let's go through the parameters:

 * `id` provides the step identifier.
 If your plugin provides more than one step function, you need to specify this in your workflow.
-* `name` provides the human-readable name of the workflow.
+* `name` provides the human-readable name of the plugin step.
 This will help render a user interface for the workflow.
 * `description` is a longer description for the function and may contain line breaks.
 * `outputs` specifies the possible outputs and the dataclasses associated with these outputs.
 This is important so Arcaflow knows what to expect.